alauri/Aiven-web-monitor/README.md

 ## Build as a library

-If needed, the project can also be built as a Python library:
+If needed, the project can also be installed as a Python library:

      $ make build
+     $ pip install aiven-web-monitor-0.1.0.tar.gz

 ## Execute

-The project exposes a *Command Line Interface (CLI)* named **avnwm** developed with Click with the below commands:
+The project exposes a *Command Line Interface (CLI)* named **avn-wm** developed with Click with the below commands:

  - *avn-wm produce*: start the producer;